 What is a Journey?

-A Journey (also called a Pursuit) is created when you decide to actively pursue an opportunity.
-It tracks everything from your initial assessment through final submission — think of it as a project management workspace for each bid.Benefits
+A Journey is created when you decide to actively pursue an opportunity.
+It tracks everything from your initial assessment through final submission — a project workspace for each bid.Benefits

 - Stay Organized: All bid-related information in one place